m

 Heat: amp gets moderately warm at typical volumes, can run very warm when run loud; fans will turn on.
 Runs cold when in Standby.

-Size: compact for a 2 x 200W amplifier
+Size: compact for a 2 x 200W amplifier, but not desk friendly

 OTHER SPECS